nsshommo/jaycuthrell.github.io/blog/_posts/2017-06-24-on-twitter.md

 ---

-A few days ago I removed almost all of my primary Twitter output since 2007.
+A few days ago I reset almost all of my primary Twitter output since 2007.

-First, I made archives well in advance in order to revisit some prior analysis.
+First, I made archives to revisit some prior analysis.

 Next, I started looking around on GitHub for inspiration.